flaviengeoffray/atari-deep-q-network/README.md

 # Atari Deep Q-Network

-This project implements a Deep Q-Network (DQN) agent capable of learning to play Atari games, specifically Pong, using the Gymnasium environment and PyTorch.
-This is my personal implementation of the DQN algorithm introduced in the paper [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602) by Volodymyr Mnih et al.
+This project implements a Deep Q-Network (DQN) agent capable of learning to play Atari games, specifically Pong and Breakout, using the Gymnasium environment and PyTorch.
+This is my personal implementation of the DQN algorithm introduced in the paper [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602) by Volodymyr Mnih et al. For Breakout, the model has been improved with a 3-layer convolutional architecture.

 ## Demo Video

 Watch the DQN agent play Pong!
 See the video in the `videos` folder.